magicznyleszek/job/src/leszek-pietrzak-cv.md

 My main responsibility was creating a frontend of GOG Galaxy desktop application.
 I also develop some webapps and take part in recruiting new developers and introducing them to the project.
 During work here I took part in launching GOG Galaxy and creating The Witcher 3 game.

-Technologies: ES6, Angular, Lodash, TDD (Karma, Jasmine, PhantomJS), Twig, Sass, BEM, MADCSS, CoffeeScript, Grunt, NPM, Git, CEF, Jira, Asana
+Technologies: TypeScript, ES6, Angular, Lodash, TDD (Karma, Jasmine, PhantomJS), Twig, Sass, BEM, MADCSS, CoffeeScript, Webpack, Grunt, NPM, Git, CEF, Jira, Asana

 ### March 2007 - Present